New Orleans – A Big Easy Weekend Getaway

 New Orleans is connected by flight with most major cities through the Louis Armstrong International Airport.
 Amtrak Train service is also available from many locations.

-If you live anywhere on the map below, you are probably close enough to drive to your Big Easy weekend, especially a neighbouring state like Mississippi or Texas.
+If you live anywhere on the map below, you are probably close enough to drive to your Big Easy weekend, especially a neighboring state like Mississippi or Texas.
 Keep in mind that getting a parking spot can be both difficult and expensive.

 New Orleans is one of the most charming, musical and fun-loving American cities I have ever been to.
 You cannot help but love it.
 I hope you enjoyed reading about my New Orleans Weekend Getaway!